HassanLab/rdn-wdp-paper/README.md

 This is a repository for [HassanLab](https://github.com/HassanLab/) publication from RDN-WDP Project.
 Image processing software used in this research can be found in [RDN-WDP](https://github.com/rejsmont/rdn-wdp) repository.
 Data mining and postprocessing scripts can be found in [RDN-WDP-Python](https://github.com/rejsmont/rdn-wdp-python) repository.
 Raw data will be posted (as soon as we properly annotate and organize it) in [RDN-WDP-Data](https://github.com/rejsmont/rdn-wdp-data) repository.

 We decided to write this paper on GitHub with belief that open science also means transparency in how scientific stories are put together and published.
-If you found this project interesting and would like to contribute, or if you found an error or a bug in the text, data or associated software, drop me a line at [radoslaw.ejsmont@icm-institute.org](mailto:radoslaw.ejsmont@icm-institute.org).
+If you found this project interesting and would like to contribute, or if you found an error or a bug in the text, data or associated software, drop me a line at [radoslaw.ejsmont@icm-institute.org](mailto:radoslaw.ejsmont@icm-institute.org) or create a pull request.

-*We hope that our openess and transparency would not be abused #dontscoopus.*
+*We hope that our openness and transparency would not be abused #dontscoopus.*

+---

 The contents of this repository as well as the associated data ([RDN-WDP-Data](https://github.com/rejsmont/rdn-wdp-data)) is released under Creative Commons Attribution 4.0 (CC-BY-4.0) license with restriction on scientific publishing (see below).
 Software from [RDN-WDP](https://github.com/rejsmont/rdn-wdp), [RDN-WDP-Python](https://github.com/rejsmont/rdn-wdp-python) is licensed under MIT license with restriction on scientific publishing (see below).